|(My feet, in Hockeytown Restaurant, Detroit)|

 Everett Worthington says that "repentance and humility are at the core of breaking free from self-blame."
 (Worthington, Moving Forward: Six Steps to Forgiving Yourself and Breaking Free from the Past, p.
 76) To be repentant and humble people need to do three things:

-- Accept responsibility for their wrongdoing.
+- Accept responsibility for your wrongdoing.

 - Realize that making up for the wrongdoing and repairing the relationships damaged by the wrongdoing is going to be costly in time, effort, and self-sacrifice.
 (In Ib., 77)